PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

     }
 ```

-Also since we are using NativeCollections (Native meaning it uses actual pointers and not copies of everything, which is what C# normaly does to make everything "safe") we have to free our memory Manually much like in C or Rust.
+Also since we are using NativeCollections (Native meaning it uses actual pointers and not copies of everything.
+C# normaly makes copies of everything to make our code "safe") we have to manually free our memory, much like in C or C++.

 ```
     private void Start()